Drain Cleaning in Sarasota & Manatee Counties: What Every Homeowner Should Know

 The most common causes of drain clogs in Sarasota and Manatee Counties homes are grease and food waste in kitchen drains, hair and soap scum in bathroom drains, and tree root intrusion in sewer lines.
 Florida's sandy soil and aggressive tree root systems, particularly from oak, ficus, and palm trees, make root intrusion a particularly common problem in this area.

 Sarasota's hard water also contributes to drain problems.
 Mineral deposits from the area's calcium-rich water can build up on drain walls over time, narrowing the pipe and creating a surface that traps grease and debris more easily.
-This is why drains that were cleared a year ago may slow down again without any change in household habits.

 Drain Snaking vs. Hydro Jetting: Which Do You Need?